-NHS Grampian has received 404 claims under the Equal Pay Act 1970 mainly from women seeking compensation for past inequalities with male colleagues, under the pay arrangements that preceded Agenda for Change.
-NHS Scotland has chosen to deal with the cases to date on a pan-Scotland basis, with the NSS Central Legal Office co-ordinating a response on all claims.
+NHS Grampian has received 404 claims under the Equal Pay Act 1970 (mainly) from women seeking compensation for past inequalities with male colleagues, under their pay arrangements.

-The basis of claims is as follows:
+The basis of those claims is as follows:

-- The claimant's job has been rated as being of the same value as their comparator using a valid Job Evaluation Study. - Their comparator is currently paid or has been paid more than them. - They claim equal pay, back pay and interest. - Back pay is claimed for the statutory maximum of five years.
+- The Claimant's job has been rated as being of equivalent to that of their comparator using a valid Job Evaluation Study and/or is of equal value to that of their comparator. - Their comparator is currently paid or has been paid more than them. - They claim equal pay, back pay and interest (back pay is claimed for the statutory maximum of five years.)

-The claims are framed generically, which does not provide much information about the claimants or their potential comparators.
-In addition cases are being pursued that comprise a challenge to the Agenda for Change pay evaluation system on the basis that it perpetuates discrimination.
-No Scottish cases are currently being progressed actively by the Central Office of Employment Tribunals in Scotland pending the outcome of this challenge.
+Some cases are being pursued that also comprise a challenge to the Agenda for Change pay evaluation system on the basis that it perpetuates discrimination.
+This has slowed the progress of claims.